Jeimer Candelario Player Props: Nationals vs. Dodgers

-The Washington Nationals, including Jeimer Candelario (.317 batting average in his past 10 games), battle starter Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.
+Jeimer Candelario and his .378 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Washington Nationals against the Los Angeles Dodgers and Noah Syndergaard on May 31 at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Dodgers.
+He had a hitless showing in his last game (0-for-2) against the Dodgers.

 Jeimer Candelario Game Info & Props vs. the Dodgers